azidyn/tachyoff/GUIDE.md

 ![arch](https://raw.githubusercontent.com/azidyn/tachyoff/master/images/latency-arch-digram.png "Architecture")

-Step 3.
+## Step 3.

 Identify each component's Critical Function AKA the bare minimum to make this a complete system

-**Client**: must make a request to our Server to get the latest data then display it on the page or the browser console.
+**Client** must make a request to our Server to get the latest data then display it on the page or the browser console.
 We can just refresh the page to see updates for now.

-**Drone**: must make a single request to one exchange, measure latency then write the result to our server

-**Server**: must take the Drone's report and append it to a JSON file.
+**Drone** must make a single request to one exchange, measure latency then write the result to our server **Server** must take the Drone's report and append it to a JSON file.
 Just return the JSON file when the Client asks for latest data

 If you get the above running, finishing the product is basically a formality of embellishing and swapping out these basic parts for advanced parts.